build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 1. Certificate validation failed error in the WorkSpaces client:
 ![Image showing the WorkSpaces client returning a "Unable to sign in" "Certification validation failed" error](./images/43-WorkSpaces-client-returning-Unable-to-sign-in.png)
     Certificate validation failed indicates a failure before or during the mutual TLS authentication phase that occurs with the AD Connector.
 This can be caused due to various reasons including the following:
     * The AD Connector’s service account does not have the correct Kerberos Constrained Delegation Settings.
-Ensure the service account is delegated access to the LDAP service on each DC that it can authenticate with, refer to _this_.
+Ensure the service account is delegated access to the LDAP service on each DC that it can authenticate with, refer to [this](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/enable-clientauth.html#step1?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq).
     * The Kerberos supported encryption types for your service account and domain controllers do not match.
 If you are using self-managed AD, collect the packet captures on each DC when reproducing the issue and analyze the Kerberos and LDAP traffic from the AD Connector IPs for any errors.
     * OCSP validation is failing.
-Refer to the previous Section 5 Step 4 to test OCSP validation.
+Refer to the previous Section 5 Step 2 to test OCSP validation.
     * The AD Connector registered certificates for smart card authentication are not correct.
     * The local computer using the WorkSpaces client does not have the certificates in the certificate chain installed in the local store.
     * The smart card is failing to redirect the certificate into the user’s personal store.